Songtech-0912/notli-notes/Honors-Chemistry-Reference.md

   * This is because the number of energy levels _increases_ as you go down the Periodic Table

 > 8 outermost electrons, also called an *octet*, is a very stable configuration.
 This results in a very high ionization energy (effectively impossible to achieve in real life).
 So, we can consider 8 outer shell electrons as unmovable.

+## Electrical Conductors and Insulators

+* Electrical conductivity is only displayed in substances that both **have ions** and are within a state that allows their **ions to freely move** (such as an aqueous solution or in liquid state)

+* Three main types of solutions can conduct electricity (making them **electrolytes**) - acids (e.g. ascorbic acid), bases (e.g. aqueous sodium bicarbonate), and salts (e.g. aqueous sodium chloride)

+* Covalent compounds (made of non-metals) cannot be electrolytes, because they do not have ions

 <!--stackedit_data:
 eyJoaXN0b3J5IjpbLTEwNTA4MzA4NzBdfQ==
 -->